jamiebrn/planeturem/docs/game-data.md

 Entity data contains entity names, textures for idle and walking animations, size, health, collision, item drops, behaviour type and behaviour parameters.

 ### Behaviour types
 Behaviour types are classes written in the source code, which are selected at entity instantiation depending on the behaviour type string.
 I was debating on implementing some sort of scripting system for entity AI, such as using Lua.
 But I felt this was overkill and would have probably taken much more work than just writing different classes in C++.
-While this would have improved modding support, I would not have preffered to use Lua over C++, so just stuck with C++.
+While this would have improved modding support, I would not have preferred to use Lua over C++, so just stuck with C++.

 ### Behaviour parameters
 Behaviour customisation can be done however through the use of behaviour parameters.
 These are loaded into a hashmap at runtime, using a string for the key to represent parameter name and a float for the value.
 This allows the chosen entity behaviour to query parameters to customise the AI.
 Of course these parameters still have to be hardcoded into the executable in the behaviour classes, but I think it is a good enough tradeoff for customisation without implementing an external scripting system.

-While most systems in the game convert string values into respective type IDs when data is loaded to increase performance, behaviour parameters remain as strings at runtime as otherwise each behaviour parameter would require an enum value/type ID tb be assigned.
+While most systems in the game convert string values into respective type IDs when data is loaded to increase performance, behaviour parameters remain as strings at runtime as otherwise each behaviour parameter would require an enum value/type ID to be assigned.
 This would reduce design iteration ability and ergonomics.
-This does therefore mean more compute is required when spawning entities as string hashes need to be calculated to look up values, however this will not be a noticable performance hit, especially when this only needs to be done on entity initialisation.
+This does therefore mean more compute is required when spawning entities as string hashes need to be calculated to look up values, however this will not be a noticeable performance hit, especially when this only needs to be done on entity initialisation.
 On client systems in multiplayer this is a larger hit as entities are reinitialised every 2 server ticks (22Hz), but is still completely inconsequential due to cache locality of strings.

 ## Recipe Data
 Recipes loaded after all items, objects etc have been loaded, to ensure all items are present.
-Recipes specify an item to be created amount amount, all required items and amounts, items required for the player to see the recipe (`keyItems`), and required crafting station name and level in order to see the recipe.
+Recipes specify an item to be created and amount, all required items and amounts, items required for the player to see the recipe (`keyItems`), and required crafting station name and level in order to see the recipe.

 With no `keyItems`, the recipe will be visible to the player if they have one of the required items, given they are in range of the required crafting station with sufficient level.